- All employees are entitled to Annual Leave from the commencement date of their employment

 - Employee must provide a thorough handover prior to commencing maternity leave.

-Male employees are entitled to a total of 15 working days of paid leave within 3 months of the child’s birth.
+Male employees are entitled to a total of 15 days of paid leave in one year after the birth of a child.
 These days do not have to be consecutive and can be spread out throughout the year.
 Employees applying for paternity leave must submit the birth certificate of the child when applying for leave via the Yoma Connect App.

 All permanent employees are entitled to 7 days of examination leave in each calendar year (April - March) following the completion of the probation period.
 Examination leave will be granted if supporting documents are provided by the employee showing the examination dates.
 Employees are not entitled to study leave.